 \subsection{Details of Hartree-Fock calculation}

 We first determine quantum phases within the Hartree-Fock approximation.
-Compared to previous studies, we take a more unrestricted approach, with conserved total particle numbers and ordering momenta $\mathbf{Q}$s scanned within a grid with a size up to $48\times48$ -- no other restriction is imposed.
-The ``unrestricted" searching is done with random initials states followed by ODA self-consistent optimization~\cite{ODA}.
-The dimensions of the ordering momentum grids are factors of the total momentum grid size; $144 \times 144$ is the typical grid we use to mitigate finite-size effects, momentum grids of similar size are used to be commensurate with other $\mathbf{Q}$ grids like $5 \times 5$.
-This commensuratation constraint can be avoided for the single-$\mathbf{Q}$ (canted) spin spiral states $\langle S^{+}(i) \rangle =m^{(+)} e^{i \mathbf{Q}\cdot\mathbf{r}_i},$ $\langle S^{z}(i) \rangle = (m_z) \ 0$ through a ``co-rotating-frame" transformation converting these to uniform states.
+Compared to previous studies, we adopt a less constrained approach: we conserve the total particle number and scan the ordering momenta $\mathbf{Q}$ over grids up to size $48\times48$ with no further restrictions.
+The ``unrestricted" search is performed with random initial states followed by ODA self-consistent optimization~\cite{ODA}.
+The dimensions of the ordering momentum grids are factors of the total momentum grid size.
+For example, $144 \times 144$ for $48\times48$ $\mathbf{Q}$ mesh, $125 \times 125$ for $5 \times 5$ $\mathbf{Q}$ mesh.
+This commensuration constraint can be avoided for the single-$\mathbf{Q}$ (canted) spin spiral states $\langle S^{+}(i) \rangle =m^{(+)} e^{i \mathbf{Q}\cdot\mathbf{r}_i},$ $\langle S^{z}(i) \rangle = 0 \ (m_z) $ through a ``co-rotating-frame" transformation, converting them to uniform states.
 We thus additionally consider incommensurate $\mathbf{Q}$ for these spiral states.
-For all the calculations, we increase system size (momentum grid) to suppress finite-size energy error to as low as $10^{-5}$ per site.
+For all calculations, we enlarge the momentum grid until finite-size energy errors are below $10^{-5}$ per site.
 For our unrestricted calculations, we have compared converged results obtained from several different random initial states, with optimized energies differing by much less than $10^{-5}$.
-This accuracy requirement is motivated by our finding that the different competing states within HF can be as close in energy as $\sim 10^{-4}$ per site.
-(We target 3QII state using random collinear initial states and find the $\sim 10^{-4}$ difference with 3QI states.)
+This precision is required because competing HF states can differ in energy by only $10^{-4}$ per site.
+(We target the 3QII state using random collinear initial states and find the difference $\sim 10^{-4}$ with 3QI states.)
 We note that while we pursue $10^{-5}$ energy accuracy within HF, the HF approximation itself usually induces much larger deviations from the exact results.
 For the Hubbard model, HF can give a rigorous bound for the existence of a fully-polarized (FP) ferromagnetic ground state, based on the fact that HF energy is exact for this state.
 Thus, our HF results give a lower bound for $U$ below which there is no FP.